+A Pocketful Of Stars has featured in more than one awards shortlist and it is easy to see why.
 Safiya is just an average school girl trying to navigate her way around friendship issues and her parents being separated.
 She and her mum may not always see eye-to-eye, but they love each other and Safiya knows that her mum only has her best interests at heart.
 However, when her mum has an accident and falls into a coma following a particularly bad argument, Safiya feels responsible and desperately wants to make amends for her actions.
 What follows is a race against time to uncover secrets from her mum’s childhood and discover the objects which may help bring her back.

 This book is unique because it incorporates a beautiful story about family, friendship and finding yourself alongside a highly imaginative gaming/ dream-sequence thread.